Böhse Onkelz: 1980–1981: Founding

 Inspired by bands like the Sex Pistols and the Ramones, Böhse Onkelz began in November 1980 in Hösbach as a punk rock band.
 Founding members were Stephan "Der W" Weidner, Kevin Russell and Peter "Pe" Schorowsky.
 According to the official band biography, its name originated when teenagers in their neighbourhood warned their younger siblings about them with the words Vorsicht, da sind die bösen Onkels!
 Their name was an intentionally incorrect spelling of "evil uncles" (böse Onkel).
-Before that, they called themselves "Beulenpest" for two weeks (as seen on the Tour 2000 film).
+Before that, they called themselves "Beulenpest" (bubonic plague) for two weeks (as seen on the Tour 2000 film).
 Initially, the band played primarily in the Frankfurt am Main area.

 Böhse Onkelz maintained its initial lineup until Matthias Röhr (nicknamed "Gonzo", after the Ted Nugent album of the same name) joined them in 1981.
 Musically he was the most experienced of the group, having played guitar for six years and playing in other bands (such as Antikörper).
 Since Weidner played guitar, Matthias started out on bass; however, they switched instruments before their first recordings for the punk sampler Soundtracks zum Untergang 2.